 The City's watermain flushing program begins in the spring and runs into the late fall each year.
 The program goal is to have all zones in the City of Brandon flushed as a preventative maintenance activity.
-The total length of watermains that were flushed for 2023 was 132,262 meters (~132kms).
+Last year 15% of the watermains were unidirectionally flushed.
+The total length of watermains that were flushed for 2024 was 56,554 meters (56.5kms).